butaixianran/Blender-Vmd-Retargeting/README.md

 # Update Log:
+## 1.25.0
+* Try to support Blender 5
+* Hide "Clear Animation" button for now, which does not work well with Blender 5

 ## 1.24.2
 * Turn off IK on Daz/CC model when using a mmd model as motion source.